Drayyblacc/loverunning/README.md

 ## Testing

-I have learnt from this project to ensure I start my TESTING file from the begining in future.
-I continually test the site as I go along and have fixed many small issues that didn't work straight away, but unfortunately these weren't catalogued.
+I have seen that its hard to keep in mind all text errors so i will need to start my testing file earlier or just at the beginning of the project so i will building and adding to the testing file up until the end of the project however i fixed a lot of minor issues through out the code and sometimes my code would not work and had to take it offline to test it and discoved that some times CODEANYWHERE would not push my code to Github and had to be trying again and again but unfortunately i have forgotten the list of the errors.

-In the TESTING file linked below, you can see the tests and fixes I did manage to catalogue.
+I therefore created a Testing file, so that you can find some few tests and fixes I did manage to remember.

 [TESTING.md file](TESTING.md)